 One thing that you do want to take precautions for is the temperature.
 This is another place where the weather’s no joke outside of the spring and summer.
 They don’t call it the “Windy City” for nothing.
 Be prepared to bundle up if you dare to take on Chicago in the fall or winter.

+Don’t forget to search for flight deals to these amazing USA cities with the Skyscanner App.
 What do you think of Danielle’s Cities you have to visit in the USA guide?
-I’d love to chat about it in the comments!
+Let me know in the comments below.

 Danielle is a freelance writer and owner of The Taste Team, LLC, a platform for travel and food writers to publish about local dining, travel, and entertainment.
 She’s a free spirit who’s passionate about being able to do what she loves- travel and write.
 When she’s not on the run or stuffing her face, she’s somewhere reading, spending time with loved ones, working out, watching movies, catching sun at the beach, or walking the aisles of the health food store.
-Visit The Taste Team’s website and follow us on social media to see all our team’s travel adventures and foodie finds.
+Visit The Taste Team and follow them on social media to see all the team’s travel adventures and foodie finds.